ardatan/graphql-tools/docs/source/generate-schema.md

 - `typeDefs` is a required argument and should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.

-- `resolvers` is a required argument and should be an object that follows the pattern explained in [article on resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html).
+- `resolvers` is an optional argument _(empty object by default)_ and should be an object that follows the pattern explained in [article on resolvers](http://dev.apollodata.com/tools/graphql-tools/resolvers.html).

 - `logger` is an optional argument, which can be used to print errors to the server console that are usually swallowed by GraphQL.
 The `logger` argument should be an object with a `log` function, eg. `const logger = { log: (e) => console.log(e) }`